-- Collateralised loans: Collateralised loans have a maturity of seven days or less.
-Financial institutions must provide collateral that the Bank deems eligible for Central Bank facilities. - Certificates of deposit: Certificates of deposit are issued with a maturity of seven days or less and are sold by the Central Bank to financial institutions.
+- Collateralised loans: Loans with a maturity of up to seven days.
+Financial institutions must provide collateral that the Bank deems eligible for Central Bank facilities. - Certificates of deposit issued with a maturity of up to seven days sold by the Central Bank to financial institutions.